SakuraMatrix/p1-andrewgregersen/readme.md

 ## RESTful Endpoints

-- GET /account/{accountId}: Retrieves the account information from the given ID
+- GET `/account/{accountId}`: Retrieves the account information from the given ID
-    - Example:{"id":1,"budget":500.0,"income":1000.0,"fname":"Andrew","lname":"Gregersen"}
+    - Example:`{"id":1,"budget":500.0,"income":1000.0,"fname":"Andrew","lname":"Gregersen"}`
-- GET /accounts: Retrieves account information from all accounts
+- GET `/accounts`: Retrieves account information from all accounts
-- POST /accounts/{JSON String}: Posts a new account to the DB
+- POST `/accounts/{JSON String}`: Posts a new account to the DB
-- GET /budget/{accountId}: Retrieves the budget for a given account
+- GET `/budget/{accountId}`: Retrieves the budget for a given account
-- GET /budgets: Retrieves budget information for all accounts
+- GET `/budgets`: Retrieves budget information for all accounts
-- POST /budget/{accountId}/{newBudget}: Updates the budget info for an account
+- POST `/budget/{accountId}/{newBudget}`: Updates the budget info for an account
-- GET /income/{accountId}: Retrieves the income for a given account
+- GET `/income/{accountId}`: Retrieves the income for a given account
-- GET /incomes: Retrieves income information for all accounts
+- GET `/incomes`: Retrieves income information for all accounts
-- POST /incomes/{accountId}/{newBudget}: Updates the income information for an account
+- POST `/incomes/{accountId}/{newBudget}`: Updates the income information for an account

 ## Build